Bucking GOP trend, Alabama governor extends mask order

 Ivey has faced political pressure to lift the mask order as some other Republican-led states have done.
 Texas and neighboring Mississippi are easing health restrictions as vaccination numbers rise and illnesses linked to the new coronavirus decline.

 Some social media users were sharing the phone number to the governor’s office and asking callers to voice opposition to the rule.
+And the Alabama Senate approved a resolution Wednesday evening urging Ivey to end the mask mandate.

 Republican Lt.
-Gov. Will Ainsworth asked Ivey to end the mask requirement, which he has opposed all along, saying individuals can make decisions for themselves and follow safety rules until vaccinations and immunity levels are sufficient.
+Gov. Will Ainsworth also asked Ivey to end the mask requirement, which he has opposed all along, saying individuals can make decisions for themselves and follow safety rules until vaccinations and immunity levels are sufficient.

 “But we can do all of these things without a Big Brother-style government mandate looming over us,” Ainsworth said in a statement.